Clustering and Semi-Supervised Classification for Clickstream Data via Mixture Models: Background

 The observed likelihood is given by

 where $\mathcal{D}\tsub{ \text{O}}$ is the observed data and

-The expectation-maximization (EM) algorithm, \cite{dempster77}, is used for parameter estimation.
-The EM algorithm works with the complete-data log-likelihood, i.e., the likelihood of the observed data together with the missing data.
-On the E-step, the expected value of the complete-data is computed and, on the M-step, it is maximized conditional on the current parameter estimates.
+The expectation-maximization (EM) algorithm \citep{dempster77} is used for parameter estimation.
+The EM algorithm works with the complete-data log-likelihood, i.e., the log-likelihood of the observed data together with the missing data.
+On the E-step, the expected value of the complete-data log-likelihood is computed and, on the M-step, it is maximized conditional on the current parameter estimates.
 The E- and M-steps are iterated until some stopping criterion is satisfied.
-Definiing $z_{ig}^{(1)}$ to be the group indicators for the unlabelled observations, the complete-data likelihood in this case can be written
+Defining the latent $z_{ig}^{(1)}$ to be the group indicators for the unlabelled observations, analogous to $z_{ig}^{(2)}$ in \eqref{eq:zig}, the complete-data likelihood in this case can be written

-In this particular case, the EM algorithm can be outlined as follows.
+In this particular case, where the only latent variables in the EM are the $z_{ig}^{(1)}$ values, the EM algorithm can be outlined as follows.